WeilonYing/weilonying.github.io/_posts/2019-09-14-weilons-unsw-course-reviews-computer-science.md

 image: https://lh3.googleusercontent.com/y8OQj0on279uX0QLemCsnshsSxQGRoZkfebAkEUoVkUObpvyP_cI7ZJfvFes3mn6MLHR4YSFh2o998ydNchDvD5lDW63hTnZgKEmC94DXGi-s-cKhryATcArvgqK0r6Nze246nyiz94=w3561-h2374-no
 ---

-*This page is under construction.
-But feel free to read what I've written so far.*

 Hello!
 My name is Weilon.
 I am a UNSW graduate with a double degree in Bachelor of Science (Computer Science) and Bachelor of Commerce (Information Systems).
 I started in 2015, and graduated at the end of 2018.